Should I have a big server to run Mobilizon?¶

 What should I backup?¶

-You'll need to backup the PostgreSQL database (we recommend Barman), the
+You'll need to backup the PostgreSQL database (we recommend Barman), your config file (such as

 How can I tweak the instance theme, the logo,…¶